Fujifilm X-T1 Review

 The final expanded ISO of 51200 is actually usable for small prints.
 This signifies a new milestone for APS-C sensors!
 Small 4x6" prints are obviously noisy at that sensitivity but allow subjects to be recognized.

-Fuji Fujinon XF56mm F/1.2R tested in pre-production form.
-A production Fuji Fujinon XF23mm F/1.4R
+Fujifilm Fujinon XF56mm F/1.2R tested in pre-production form.
+A production Fujifilm Fujinon XF23mm F/1.4R

 Sharpness is controllable in 5 levels.
 Things start from a very soft to over-sharp, so each step is quite coarse.
 Default sharpness is just right, delivering crisp details without any artifacts.
 There 5 levels of noise-reduction too which are extremely close in output quality.
 Still, each level is more aggressive at higher sensitivities, so a setting of -1 delivers an optimal compromise between noise and details.

 Color accuracy of the X-T1 is very good.
 Hues realistic with different Film Simulation modes mostly affecting saturation.
 The standard Provia film exaggerates saturation which can be improved by setting Color to -1.
 Alternately, using Astia film simulation provides a similar rendition of color.